LuxoftAKutsan/sdl_evolution/proposals/nnnn-low-level-non-rpc-services.md

  2. Protocol level
  3. RPC/Streaming/Bulk level

-SmartDeviceLink Protocol may also transfer arbitary data.
+SmartDeviceLink Protocol may also transfer arbitrary data.
-So application will not be required to implement and to use RPC for communication with SDL for some use cases.
+So application will not require to implement and to use RPC for communication with SDL for some use cases.

 ## Motivation

 ### Motivation for OEM producers
 SDL RPC Service (using MOBILE_API) is rather complicated and huge for support.
-Also it adds a lot of additional requirements for both OEM provider and application developer.
+Also, it adds a lot of requirements for both OEM provider and application developer.

 OEM provider may need some custom communication with mobile application and RPC usage is too complicated and overloaded.
 Any modification of RPC service requires experience in SDL core.